 UNFI Investors Have Opportunity to Lead United Natural Foods, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 15, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI).
+LOS ANGELES, May 17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI).

 Class Period: March 10, 2021 – March 7, 2023